Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 • Insurance costs have risen 30-40% since 2022 and continue to pressure NOI across the state.

 • New supply in the I-Drive and downtown corridors is creating localized rent pressure.
-Avoid buying at peak rents in heavy-delivery submarkets.
+Don't buy at peak rents in heavy-delivery submarkets.

-• Property taxes reset when you purchase (no homestead exemption on rentals), and the assessed value jump can surprise first-time Florida investors.
+• Property taxes reset when you purchase — there's no homestead exemption on a rental — and the assessed-value jump surprises a lot of first-time Florida investors.

 For a comparison of Orlando vs. Tampa investment profiles, see our Orlando vs. Tampa rental market comparison.